-Terrapay And Al Ansari Exchange Partner To Simplify Money Transfer
+TerraPay and Al Ansari Exchange Partner to Simplify Money Transfer

-(MENAFN- Khaleej Times) TerraPay, a prominent global money movement company, has partnered with Al Ansari Exchange, the largest remittance and foreign exchange company in the UAE and a subsidiary of Al Ansari Financial Services.
-TerraPay's global payment solutions for local payout needs integrated with Al Ansari Exchange's extensive network expands both organisations scope of operations and improves their capabilities to serve a broader customer base with efficient, secure, and seamless transactions.
+(MENAFN- Orient Planet Group) UAE – 16 May 2024: TerraPay, a prominent global money movement company, has partnered with Al Ansari Exchange, the largest remittance and foreign exchange company in the UAE and a subsidiary of Al Ansari Financial Services PJSC [DFM: ALANSARI].
+TerraPay’s global payment solutions for local payout needs integrated with Al Ansari Exchange's extensive network expands both organisations scope of operations and improves their capabilities to serve a broader customer base with efficient, secure, and seamless transactions.

 With its strong portfolio of financial services and customer-centric approach, Al Ansari Exchange provides its clientele with flexible and reliable remittance options.
 The latest partnership will allow TerraPay to capitalise on this expertise and expand its presence in the UAE, in line with the company’s strategic objectives of expanding its global footprint and enhancing its offerings.